calimarkus/JDFlipNumberView/readme.md

 ## Shoutout

-I found "FlipClock-SwiftUI" by @elpassion - a fully native swift flip-clock.
+I found "FlipClock-SwiftUI" by @elpassion - a fully native SwiftUI flip-clock.
 It could be a good starting point for a native swift rewrite.
-I'm playing around with it in a fork a bit: [FlipClock-SwiftUI](https://github.com/calimarkus/FlipClock-SwiftUI).
+I'm playing around with it in a fork a bit: [FlipNumberView-Swift](https://github.com/calimarkus/FlipNumberView-Swift).

 [Github issue]: https://github.com/calimarkus/JDFlipNumberView/issues
 [cocoapods website]: http://cocoapods.org